 He was in town for only 1 day, which was that day, and said if I wanted to see it, I had to come TODAY between 2 and 3 pm.
 I quickly agreed and confirmed that I would be there.

-Near the end of the meeting, I got the text message from Dan.
+I got the text message from Dan.
 It was the signed contract from the seller (and his wife) for $450,000.00!
-VICTORY
+VICTORY.

 The weekend passed, with buyers chomping at the bit about this house.
 Monday rolled around, and Derek met the buyer and the buyer's (private) lender at the house.